stomp/stomp-spec/src/stomp-specification-1.1.md

 The `SUBSCRIBE` frame is used to register to listen to a given destination.
-Like the `SEND` frame, the `SUBSCRIBE` frame requires a `destination` header indicating which destination to subscribe to.
-Any messages received on the subscription will henceforth be delivered as `MESSAGE` frames from the server to the client.
+Like the `SEND` frame, the `SUBSCRIBE` frame requires a `destination` header indicating the destination to which the client wants to subscribe.
+Any messages received on the subscribed destination will henceforth be delivered as `MESSAGE` frames from the server to the client.
 The `ack` header controls the message acknowledgement mode.

 Example: